akshgarg10/Diabetic-retinopathy-detection/README.md

 5) Evaluation & Deployment

-This project is a team project of 4 members, where I played a role in Data Augmentation (scaling, rotating and flipping) and Data Generation(same height and width of images)
+This is a team project of 4 members, where I played a role in Data Augmentation (scaling, rotating and flipping) and Data Generation(same height and width of images)